 As there are two physical gallery spaces, there can be two separate exhibitions or one exhibition occupying both spaces at any one time.

 Each exhibition lasts for three weeks, with exceptions for some Blindside Projects which may have shorter exhibition periods.
-This usually means there are between 20-23 exhibitions a year in the physical gallery spaces, with additional exhibitions and programs online and off-site, including 4 exhibitions in the SATELLITE Program and 3 exhibitions in the MOBILE program each year.
+This usually means there are between 20-23 exhibitions a year in the physical gallery spaces, with additional exhibitions and programs online and off-site, including 3 exhibitions in the MOBILE program each year.

 Q. Do I have to pay to exhibit at Blindside?